evanca/quick-portfolio/Projects/project1_486/README.md

 **General Overview**

-For this project I wanted to take a look at the relationship between heavily contaminated areas (brownfields) and local water quality.
+For this project I wanted to take a look at the relationship between urban sources of pollution and local water chemistry.
+To do this, I needed data on sources of urban pollution (or a sufficient proxy) and localized water quality data.
+This data also needed to be sufficiently contiquous in distribution, as fragmented data would be more difficult to communicate meaningfully.

-I already knew where to find the brownfield data, as it had been used for a lab last semester.
+I initially planned on using brownfield site distribution as a proxy for centrers of urban pollution, as brownfields are definitionally contaminated by some form of pollutant.
+Later in the lifecycle of the project I discovered the EPA dataset for "Facilities Likely to Discharge N/P to Water", which had some very compelling correlations with the brownfield data, and so I decided to include both in the final product.

 For the water quality aspect of the project, my initial approach was to search for water quality data (specifically stream data) from  https://www.waterqualitydata.us/, but the data available there was not as useful as I had hoped it would be and I ultimately did not end up using it.

-In order to find usable data, I poked around on the internet exploring the many and varied water quality datasets available.
-Amongst the many other files that I downloaded was the 2012 SPARROW models, which provided an estimated dataset for various measurements of phosphorous, nitrogen, and suspended solids content in catchements along the northeast US.

-After some experimentation with the many datasets that I had collected, I found that
+After finding several fragmentary datasets of stream quality in various sections of Maryland, I wound up pivoting from looking for measured data to modeled data, as I expected that would have fewer spatial gaps in the data.